Frequently Asked Questions

 Will I have to sign this same acknowledgment at other clinics?

-UT Southwestern University Hospitals (St. Paul and Zale Lipshy) manage the compliance of this process separately from UT Southwestern Ambulatory Services clinics.
+UT Southwestern University Hospitals (William P. Clements Jr. University Hospital and Zale Lipshy University Hospital) manage the compliance of this process separately from UT Southwestern Ambulatory Services clinics.
 If you are a patient at either hospital, the admissions staff will ask that you sign a form that combines the NPP with the consent for admission.
 It is possible that you will be asked to sign a separate acknowledgment form if you are later seen at a clinic.

 You may sign the acknowledgment form again, or you may inform them that you previously signed the form at another clinic.
 If you receive care at other clinics or hospitals that are not affiliated with UT Southwestern, expect that they will ask you to accept and sign their NPP form.